DigitalArsenal/nrlmsise-00/README.md

 # WASM-NRLMSISE-00

+This is the WASM port of the NRLMSISE-00 code.

+# NRLMSISE-00

 Unofficial Github repository of the C source code for the NRLMSISE-00 Model 2001 empirical atmosphere model.

 ## Version